Cassandra stared, taking another cookie.

 A lady-in-waiting is a personal assistant to a queen, princess, or noblewoman at court.
-They are often of noble birth themselves, but are usually from a lower social rank then the woman they are attending to.
+They are often of noble birth themselves but are usually from a lower social rank than the woman they are attending to.

 The duties of a lady-in-waiting can vary greatly, as can their relationship with their mistress.
 They will often help her get dressed, get food, and prepare her for bed, while also accompanying her during courtly activities like dancing or horse riding.
 Depending on how much the mistress trusts her ladies-in-waiting, they could pass on secret messages for her or act as spies on other members of the court.
 Ladies-in-waiting can be either viewed as friends by the mistress, or simple tools to use however she sees fit.

-If the lady-in-waiting is older, she may be part of a Maid And Maiden
+If the lady-in-waiting is older, she may be part of a Maid and Maiden duo.

 Other terms that are used instead of lady-in-waiting include lady-of-honor, handmaiden, and lady attendant.

 - Pictured above: In Aldnoah.Zero, Eddelrittuo works as the companion of Princess Asseylum and later, of Asseylum's half-sister and Body Double Princess Lemrina.